muppet9010/factorio-muppet-streamer/README.md

 - Example command continuous fire at players heels: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
 - Example command sporadic fire long way behind player: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30, "fireGap": 30, "fireHeadStart": 6}`

+Notes:

+- If a player is in a vehicle while the effect is active they take increaseing damage until they get out, in addition to the ground being set on fire.
+If they get back in another vehicle then the damage resumes from its high point reached so far.
+This is to stop the player jumping in/out of armoured vehicles (tank, train, etc) and being effectively immune as those vehicles take so little fire damage.

 Player Drop Inventory